oxctl/tool-support/README.md

 Lifetime on tokens is currently pretty low.
 JS OAuth library?

 We are going to want to support multiple tenants and so will want to be able to map from a JWT to a Canvas endpoint to use.
+We also need to check that the audience on the JWT maps to the client ID that should be used on the OAuth token.

+Request comes in with a JWT and a "aud" we lookup the audience to work out the registration to use.
+This is similar to how we map from a LTIPrincipal to a registration.

 ## Deployment Configuration